-Works from current and retired UWF faculty, University-sponsored research symposiums and conferences, course-based publications, and faculty-sponsored student research projects are all eligible for publication in the UWF IR.
+Works from current and retired UWF faculty and staff, University-sponsored research symposiums and conferences, course-based publications, and faculty-sponsored student research projects, and a host of other works are all eligible for submission to the Argo Scholar Commons.

-We can host a variety of content types in the Institutional Repository, including
+We can host a variety of content types in the Argo Scholar Commons, including

-We are happy to create your profile and deposit materials for you.
+We are happy to assist as you create your profile and deposit materials.